PiensaGrande/rachel-site_info/README.md

 *adjust the form interface to remove PG specific defaults for funding source and funding type

-*add error messages when attempting to download prior to creating site-info.json
+*add error messages when attempting to download prior to creating site-info.json or adjust stats to not show link.

 *decide if we wish to support editing of json elements besides the UUID